-Please see our first round of proposed amendments and provide your comments by August 31, 2016.
-Please note that we may add more over the summer.
+Please see our first round of proposed amendments and provide your comments by September 30, 2016.

 When the Municipal Government Act came into effect in 1999, it signified a major breakthrough for municipalities.
 It brought numerous Acts into a single piece of legislation and represented the best efforts of municipal and provincial leaders to develop a modern legal framework to guide municipalities.

 Nearly 20 years later, the Municipal Government Act continues to be an important piece of legislation but it time for a review to ensure it provides a modern, practical legal framework for municipalities.
 We are working with our municipal partners on a comprehensive review of the legislation over several years.

 Areas of focus for the review include fiscal responsibility, business and economic growth, planning and development, program and service delivery, public safety, and villages.
 In our fall 2015 round of consultation, some of the most frequently mentioned themes for suggested changes included:

 - Regional planning